ju8sho/Animal-Feed-Calculation/README.md

 1. Install Docker

-Follow the instructions on the official Docker website to install Docker on your system.
+Follow the instructions on the [Docker installation guide](https://docs.docker.com/engine/install/) to install Docker on your system.

 2. Build the Docker Image